JoshOrndorff/RustCourseNotes/1-GettingStarted.md

 Hello, world!
 ```

 So far we have created debug builds of our programs.
 Debug builds keep debugging information such as variable names in the binary, and are also faster to compile.
 For these reasons, we will use debug builds throughout this course.
 It is also possible to create a release build which is slimmer and faster to execute, but slower to compile.
 To get a release build, add the `--release` flag to either `cargo build` or `cargo run`.
-When working with Substrate, it is often necessary to create a release build so that time sensative tasks (such as block authoring) execute quickly enough.
+When working with Substrate, it is often necessary to create a release build so that time sensitive tasks (such as block authoring) execute quickly enough.

 ```bash
 $ cargo run --release